 The small intestine may be dilated and flaccid.
 Lesions are primarily seen in the large intestine and consist of cecal and colonic mucosal hyperemia, linear streaks or pinpoint-sized hemorrhages mostly along the colonic mucosal ridges, and blood in the lumen of the large intestine.
 Histologic findings may include widespread degeneration and necrosis of colonic glandular epithelium.

-A diagnosis of winter dysentery can be confirmed by demonstrating coronaviral particles in fecal samples via ELISA or electron microscopy.
-Seroconversion to coronavirus in acute and convalescent serum samples, taken 8 wk apart, also helps confirm the diagnosis.
+A diagnosis of winter dysentery can be confirmed by demonstrating coronaviral particles in fecal samples via electron microscopy or by confirming the presence of viral antigen or viral DNA via antigen ELISA or reverse transcription/nested PCR, respectively.
+Seroconversion to coronavirus in acute and convalescent serum samples, taken 8 weeks apart, also helps confirm the diagnosis.

 Differential diagnoses for acute diarrhea in adult cattle include bovine viral diarrhea (BVD), enteric salmonellosis, and coccidiosis.
 These diseases can be excluded by absence of mucosal lesions (BVD), negative fecal cultures (Salmonella spp), and negative fecal flotation (coccidiosis), as well as by the characteristic clinical presentation of winter dysentery (rapid onset of diarrheal disease of short duration in a herd with high morbidity but low mortality).